ProseMirror/website/pages/docs/guides/commands/index.md

 backspacing things out inside a textblock (so that native spell-check and such don't get confused).

-The commands module also exports a number of command-constructors, such as [`toggleMark`](##commands.toggleMark), which takes a mark type and optionally a set of attributes, and returns a command function that toggles that mark on the current selection.
+The commands module also exports a number of command constructors, such as [`toggleMark`](##commands.toggleMark), which takes a mark type and optionally a set of attributes, and returns a command function that toggles that mark on the current selection.